lohedges/vmmc/README.md

 `maxTrialTranslation` = The maximum trial rotation in radians.

-`probTranslate` = The probability of attepting a translation move (relative to rotations).
+`probTranslate` = The probability of attempting a translation move (relative to rotations).

 `referenceRadius` = A reference radius for computing the approximate hydrodynamic damping factor, e.g. the radius of a typical particle in the system.

-`maxInteractions` = The maximum number of pair interactions that an indivual particle can make.
+`maxInteractions` = The maximum number of pair interactions that an individual particle can make.
 This will be used to resize LibVMMC's internal data structures and the user should assert that this limit isn't exceed in the `interactionsCallback` function.
-The number can be chosed from the symmetry of the system, e.g. if particles can only make a certain number of patchy interactions, or by estimating the average number of neigbours within the interaction volume around a particle.
+The number can be chosen from the symmetry of the system, e.g. if particles can only make a certain number of patchy interactions, or by estimating the average number of neigbours within the interaction volume around a particle.